LincolnUehara/uDMAonTM4C123/README.md

 To build the binary, just type command "make all".
 To clean the directory, type "make clean".
 To flash onto device, type "make flash".

-### Purpose of the code

-The code is used to study about μDMA settings and works.
-The results about some analysis will be inside /doc folder.

 ### License and Manifest

 This project is licensed under the BSD-EULA License.
 See [TI-BSD-EULA.txt](https://github.com/LincolnUehara/blinkyTM4C123/blob/master/doc/TI-BSD-EULA.txt) file for more details.